-PLBG 261 (4 credits) Plumbing Installation V: Installing Hydronic Heating Systems
+Plumbing Installation V: Installing Hydronic Heating Systems

 Students learn the proper installation of residential and commercial hot water heating systems.
-Prerequisite: PLBG 116
+Prerequisite: PLBG 115 and 120

-PLBG 266 (2 credits) Plumbing Service III: Servicing Hydronic Heating Systems
+Plumbing Service III: Servicing Hydronic Heating Systems

 Heating service, including repair of hot water circulation problems, combustion testing, oil burner, and gas burner repair, boiler clean-up, and system troubleshooting are covered.
-Prerequisite: PLBG 116
+Prerequisite: PLBG 115 and 120

-PLBG 271 (2 credits) Plumbing Installation VI
+Plumbing Installation VI

 Includes hands-on experience and training in the installation of plumbing fixtures, appliances, and the finished piping in a permanent structure.
 Work is done on the housing project and other appropriate projects around the campus.

 Prerequisite: PLBG 211